 1.)
 Size – Select a relatively standard size for your house and round this up to a percentage of two feet.
 It is advisable to use even numbers to minimise wasted resources.

 A large house can seem a bargain when you compare costs per square foot.
 However, if you look at the bottom line a small house is more affordable to build and more economical to maintain.
 Reducing the size and number of windows can also help minimise construction expenditure.

 2.)
 Roofing – The roof is easily the ultimate design highlight that draws the most attention but you should avoid complicated roofing designs.
 Compared to hipped roofs, gable roofs are less expensive as they don’t require additional framing.

 4.)
 Floor plans – Complex shapes are difficult and expensive to construct.
 To cut costs, choose simple – rectangular or square – house plans.
-Buildings with these shapes cost less to build because you don’t have to put in extra work and equipment for curved walls.
-Its important to note that you can utilize your building materials more efficiently with fewer angles and corners.
+Buildings with these shapes cost less because you don’t have to put in extra work and equipment for curved walls.
+It is important to note that you can utilize your materials more efficiently with fewer angles and corners.